-Sometimes we don’t have enough money in the bank to take a frivolous vacation, but who says you have to?
+Sometimes we don’t have enough money in the bank to take a frivolous vacation, but who says you have to go far away?
 And who says you have to wait until you have enough paid time off to #treatyoself?
 Plus, who doesn’t enjoy spending their time off from work seeing or experiencing something totally new?
-When’s the last time you and your babe went on a staycation?
+When’s the last time you treated yourself to a stress-free staycation?

 Staycations are the perfect escape from your everyday environment for a day, or even two.
 And they can easily be designed for those who have a penchant for traveling but are still operating on a budget.